DijiOfficial/Diji-Engine/README.md

 # Overview

 I based it of the [Unity Pipeline]() simplifying it for an easier use of handling graphics, inputs and basic game-loop logic, allowing me to focus on building gameplay systems while allowing easy expansions on needed engine systems.
-Applying modern practices, it serves both as a teaching tool and as a basis for future custom game engine.
+Applying modern practices, it serves both as a learning tool and as a basis for future custom game engine.
 One such Expansion is my [custom SFML engine]() which I greatly encourage you to check out as it is simply better in every way possible.

 The Pacman demo included in this repo serves as proof of the engine's capabilites.
 A complete, playable example that ties the engine’s core systems together.